2019 Accredited Schools Offering Online Nursing Programs by State

 Alabama has 11 schools that offer online nursing degrees.
 The University of South Alabama offers an RN to BSN program as well as an RN to MSN program and has an NCLEX pass rate of 94.10%.
 Additionally, it offers 16 master’s degrees in nursing.
 After becoming licensed in the state, students planning to work as nurses in Alabama must meet a continuing education requirement of 24 contact hours during the two years between each renewal period in order to renew, reinstate, or become issued with the RN or LPN license.
 Advanced Practice Nurses (APNs) must also earn continuing education in pharmacology.

 Arizona is one of 26 compact states, meaning students with a license from Arizona may practice in any other member state.
 To be eligible for license renewal, students must have graduated from a nursing program and received a degree.
 They also must have worked at least 960 hours as a nurse in the past 5 years or completed an Arizona Board approved refresher course.
-Some Arizona-based schools offering an online nursing degree include Arizona State University, Grand Canyon University, and Northern Arizona University.
+Some Arizona-based schools offering an online nursing degree include Arizona State University and Northern Arizona University.

 Students in Arkansas seeking work in nursing must be licensed by the Arkansas State Board of Nursing and meet state-mandated requirements to practice nursing.
 Arkansas is a compact state, meaning a nursing license from this state enables someone to work as a nurse in the 25 other compact nursing states.
 Arkansas requires license renewal every two years.
 The University of Arkansas offers the longest standing CCNE-accredited BSN program in the state.